Leonard-B212/llm-bjj-wiki/README.md

 #### Obsidian vault path

-Enter the full path to the folder containing your BJJ Markdown notes.
+Enter the full path to your BJJ Obsidian vault.

 For example, on Windows: